-Middlebury Interactive Homeschool World Languages Curriculum is an attractive program for families wanting their children to work on languages other than Spanish, or to work independently.
+Middlebury Interactive World Languages Curriculum is an attractive program for children to work on in languages other than Spanish, or to work independently.
 Families with older children or who desire a program featuring high levels of complex, authentic language may find it particularly fitting for their language journey.
 Also, Middlebury Interactive offers one-on-one online teacher support and feedback.

-Families who are looking for a program to experience together with language input designed to be highly comprehensible for young children beginning their Spanish journey will want to further explore Calico Spanish Homeschool.
+Teachers and parents who are looking for a program to experience together with language input designed to be highly comprehensible for young children beginning their Spanish journey will want to further explore Calico Spanish Stories Online.

-Calico Spanish Homeschool and Whistlefritz are both immersion-style, video-based programs designed for English-speaking or Spanish-speaking families to use with their children.
+Calico Spanish Stories Online and Whistlefritz are both immersion-style, video-based programs designed for English-speaking or Spanish-speaking groups to use with young children.
 Both programs offer in-depth, thematic units that are supported by a variety of songs that include traditional tunes.

-Beyond these similarities, we note some differences that will help you choose the product that best fits your family.
-Calico Spanish Homeschool is a web-based comprehensive curriculum that is truly thematic and integrates a variety of fully integrated support materials.
+Beyond these similarities, we note some differences that will help you choose the product that best fits your context.
+Calico Spanish Stories Online is a web-based comprehensive curriculum that is truly thematic and integrates a variety of fully integrated support materials.

-Whereas Whistlefritz is a program incorporating DVDs, CDs, a teacher’s guide, and a matching card game purchased and shipped to you, Calico Spanish Homeschool is an online program you can access at any time via the internet.
+Whereas Whistlefritz is a program incorporating DVDs, CDs, a teacher’s guide, and a matching card game purchased and shipped to you, Calico Spanish Stories Online is an online program you can access at any time via the internet.
 This means that it does not require a DVD player and that we are able to continually update and add features that improve your learning experience.
-Within the online portal you can download and print the resource materials, but as a member, you’ll also receive access to the Members-Only Store, where you can purchase print copies of the materials as well.
+Within the online portal you can download and print the resource materials, but you can purchase print copies of the materials as well.

 When you order the complete Educator’s Collection from Whistlefritz, you will receive their DVDs, CDs, an extensive teacher’s guide, and the matching cards set.
 This indicates the curriculum is fundamentally videos and songs with instructions on what to do with them.

-With the Calico Spanish Homeschool program, you receive access to digital copies of our comprehensive support materials but can also order print copies through the Members-Only Store.
+With the Calico Spanish Stories Online program, you receive access to digital copies of our comprehensive support materials but can also order print copies through the Online Store.
 In addition to our Video Stories and fun original and traditional songs, each level fully integrates beautifully designed posters, flash cards, Activity Sheets for practice and assessment, and Story Books, with detailed step-by-step instructions for how each accessory supports the child’s learning in every lesson.

-Parents who want to expose very young children (2 or 3 years old) to fun, comprehensible language without formally working through lesson plans should certainly investigate Whistlefritz’s quality multimedia products.
-For families who want to work through a comprehensive elementary homeschool curriculum that is online all the time and offers a variety of supplements that set children up for success in language learning, we encourage you to consider Calico Spanish Homeschool.
+Teachers and parents who want to expose very young children (2 or 3 years old) to fun, comprehensible language without formally working through lesson plans should certainly investigate Whistlefritz’s quality multimedia products.
+For those who want to work through a more comprehensive elementary curriculum that is online all the time and offers a variety of supplements that set children up for success in language learning, we encourage you to consider Calico Spanish Stories Online.

-Tap into the best source for your homeschool Spanish lessons NOW.
+Tap into the best source for young children’s Spanish lessons NOW.